hhariri/hhariri.github.io/_posts/2017-04-09-kotlin-on-raspberry-pi.md

 ## Next Steps

-This is the first preview of Kotlin/Native and there is still a lot to do, but there is already quite a few things you can do with it beyond a simple
+This is the first preview of Kotlin/Native and there is still a lot to do (big kudos to the team for making the on-boarding experience smooth), but there is already quite a few things you can do with it beyond a simple
 Hello World application.
 Under the *samples* folder you can find numerous examples, including interop with C libraries.
 <br/>

 Have a play and give us your feedback!